Community Nutrition Project (Jiri, Dolakha District)

 In 2015, Nepal was struck by a devastating earthquake and aftershocks that claimed the lives of nearly 9,000 Nepalis.
 In the immediate aftermath, NPCS was engaged in providing emergency food parcels to almost 1800 families in the districts of Lalitpur and Dolakha.

 Following the earthquake relief work, NPCS was asked by community leaders to run a longer-term project in Jiri, a municipality in Dolakha District.
-In 2018, NPCS began working with municipal health authorities focusing on four rural townships.
-A baseline nutrition survey by NPCS showed nutrition related problems in that area.
-The aim of this project is to improve the nutrition of vulnerable women and children in the area.
+NPCS worked closely with local government and communities associated with four rural townships to improve the nutrition of women and children using locally available foods.